gooseandmegander/gooseandmegander/README.md

 ## Hi there 👋

 My name is Megan (she/her).
-Nice to meet virtually meet you!
+Nice to virtually meet you!

 I'm an interior architecture student turned software developer.
 I :heart: building, learning, and collaborating.
 And, for the time being, I am open to new opportunities!